-A Waterslide Attendant means an employee who:

-- a) Is a Waterslide Attendant whose responsibilities and tasks are identified in the job description for this position, and - b) Shall be regular part-time employees entitled to seniority and the appropriate benefits and to be considered internal applicants under Article 8.3.1 for Aquatic & Leisure Centre positions only on reaching five hundred (500) hours per Article 18.

-18.1.7 Benefits - Lifeguards, Cashier/Receptionist/Slide Attendant

-- a) A Senior Lifeguard, Cashier/Receptionist and Slide Attendant shall be entitled to twelve (12%) percent premium on every pay cheque in lieu of benefits.
-Such benefits include: vacation pay, statutory holidays pay, sick leave, bereavement, group life, disability, medical, extended health and dental coverage. - b) Upon reaching five hundred (500) hours, a Senior Lifeguard, Cashier/Receptionist and Slide Attendant shall be considered internal applicants under Article 8.3.1 for Aquatic & Leisure Centre positions only and shall be entitled to fifteen (15%) percent premium on every pay cheque in lieu of benefits.
+- e) Waterslide Attendant/Cleanup - A Waterslide Attendant means an employee who: - a) Is a Waterslide Attendant whose responsibilities and tasks are identified in the job description for this position; and - b) Shall be regular part-time employees entitled to seniority and the appropriate benefits and to be considered internal applicants under Article 20.04 for Aquatic & Leisure Centre positions only on reaching five hundred (500) hours per Article 23. - f) Cashier Receptionist - a) A Cashier Receptionist means an employee whose responsibilities and tasks are identified in the job description for this position, and - b) Shall be an employee, entitled to seniority and the appropriate benefits upon reaching 500 hours, as per Article 23. - 23.3 Benefits Lifeguard, Cashier/Receptionist, Waterslide Attendant - a) A Senior Lifeguard, Cashier/Receptionist and Waterslide Attendant shall be entitled to twelve (12%) percent premium on every pay cheque in lieu of benefits.
+Such benefits include: vacation pay, statutory holidays pay, sick leave, bereavement, group life, disability, medical, extended health and dental coverage. - b) Upon reaching five hundred (500) hours, a Senior Lifeguard, Cashier/Receptionist and Waterslide Attendant shall be considered internal applicants under Article 20.04 for Aquatic & Leisure Centre positions only and shall be entitled to fifteen (15%) percent premium on every pay cheque in lieu of benefits.
 Such benefits include: vacation pay, statutory holidays pay, sick leave, bereavement, group life, disability, medical, extended health and dental coverage.
-Such employees may purchase the City of Trail standard benefit package at their own expense.

-18.1.8 Hours of Work - Lifeguards, Cashier/Receptionist, and Waterslide Attendant
+Such employees may purchase the City of Trail standard benefit package at their own expense. - 23.4 Hours of Work Lifeguard, Cashier/Receptionist, Waterslide Attendant - a) The City has the right to: - (i) establish hours of work that result in split shifts; and

-- a) The City has the right to: - (i) establish hours of work that result in split shifts, and - (ii) require a Lifeguard to work six (6) consecutive days in order to cover shift changes. - (iii)shifts can occur on a 24-hour basis. - b) The minimum number of hours per shift for which a Lifeguard shall be paid will be in accordance with the Employment Standards Act. - c) Lifeguards shall not be left guarding on the pool deck for longer than two (2) hours at a time. - d) Those employees giving lessons will be paid fifteen (15) additional minutes before and fifteen (15) additional minutes after an instructional lesson block to allow for preparations and reporting time.

-18.1.9 Overtime Hours and Pay - Lifeguards, Cashier/Receptionist, and Waterslide Attendant

-- a) Overtime shall mean all time worked at the request of the City in excess of eight (8) hours per day or forty (40) hours per week.
-Overtime shall be paid as follows: - One and one half (1 $\frac{1}{2}$) times the rate for the first three (3) hours in each day and two (2) times the rate thereafter, - b) Statutory holidays will be paid in accordance with the Employment Standards Act. - c) All overtime hours will be paid out in cash. - d) No shift premium for weekend work.
+- (ii) require a Lifeguard to work six (6) consecutive days in order to cover shift changes; - (iii) shifts can occur on a 24-hour basis. - b) The minimum number of hours per shift for which a Lifeguard shall be paid will be in accordance with the Employment Standards Act. - c) Lifeguards shall not be left guarding on the pool deck for longer than two (2) hours at a time. - d) Those employees giving lessons will be paid fifteen (15) additional minutes before and fifteen (15) additional minutes after an instructional lesson block to allow for preparations and reporting time. - 23.5 Overtime Hours and Pay Lifeguard, Cashier/Receptionist, Waterslide Attendant - a) Overtime shall mean all time worked at the request of the City in excess of eight (8) hours per day or forty (40) hours per week.
+Overtime shall be paid as follows: - One and one half $(1 \frac{1}{2})$ times the rate for the first three (3) hours in each day and two (2) times the rate thereafter. - b) Statutory holidays will be paid in accordance with the Employment Standards Act. - c) All overtime hours will be paid out in cash. - d) No shift premium for weekend work. - 23.6 Job Training Lifeguard and Waterslide Attendant - a) Lifeguards are required to attend in-services annually: - (i) In services will be at least, but not limited to three (3) times per year; - (ii) In services are scheduled for at least the following time periods: